soheeparklee/soheeparklee.github.io/_posts/2025-10-29-DAW-system-2-7-memory-management.md

 [![Screenshot-2025-11-05-at-15-58-36.png](https://i.postimg.cc/jScWT6QW/Screenshot-2025-11-05-at-15-58-36.png)](https://postimg.cc/VJSsBCh1)

-- So the wasted areas that are not occupied anymore are called **External fragmentation**
+- So the wasted areas that are not occupied anymore is wasted forever
+- they are called **External fragmentation**
 - empty portions in the middle of the RAM
+- ⚠️ (only the middle ones, the empty portion in the end is still called `Free space`)
 - they are normally colored in 🔴 RED, to show that they are wasted
 - `External fragmentation` = `100MB`

 #### ☑️ Order of putting program on the RAM

 - If you use segemtation,
-- open the `big programs`
+- it is mandatoey to open the `big programs` first,
 - then the `small programs`
 - If you open the small programs first, later with `external fragmentation`, you will not be able to open in big problems.